Explore & Participate in Ministry Events at Good Samaritan

 Sundays, 10:15am

-Sunday School is available for children and youth age 4 through grade 6.
+Sunday School is available for children Pre-K through Grade 6.

-Sunday School – following Children’s Time in Worship
+- Sunday School follows Children’s Time in Worship

 Tuesday Bible Study